tvarsamidis/test6418/README.md

-# test6418
+# PROJECT CCP6418

-This is a sample git project for CCP6418
+This is a sample git project for CCP6418.
+This is a **great** start!